On the Well-posedness of Hamilton-Jacobi-Bellman Equations of the Equilibrium Type

 \subsection{Contributions and Organization of Our Paper}

-Our contributions are mainly threefold: \textbf{(PDE)} For such kind of nonlocal PDEs with initial-dynamic space-time structure arising from TIC stochastic control problems, we devise an analytical framework under which nonlocal linear/nonlinear PDEs are well-posed in the sense that we can establish the existence, uniqueness, and stability of their solutions.
-This paper has a detailed exploration about the underlying space of functions as well as mathematical properties of mappings between these spaces. \textbf{(Stochastic control)} Our framework allows the control variate entering the diffusion of state process, which breaks successfully through the existing bottleneck of TIC stochastic control problems.
+Our contributions are mainly twofold.
+First, for such kind of nonlocal PDEs with initial-dynamic space-time structure arising from TIC stochastic control problems, we devise an analytical framework under which nonlocal linear/nonlinear PDEs are well-posed in the sense that we can establish the existence, uniqueness, and stability of their solutions.
+This paper has a detailed exploration about the underlying space of functions as well as mathematical properties of mappings between these spaces.
+Second, our framework allows the control variate entering the diffusion of state process, which breaks successfully through the existing bottleneck of TIC stochastic control problems.
 Together with the sufficiency and necessity analysis in the existing literature, our well-posedness results indicate directly the solvability of TIC control problems at least in a maximally-defined time interval.
-Thanks to our well-posedness and regularities results, some long-standing open problems in the TIC stochastic control theory can be solved in our analytical framework; see our Proposition \ref{Solvability of TIC} and its discussion following it.
-Moreover, the difference between ``na\"{i}ve" and ``sophisticated" value functions is first examined; \textbf{(BSDE)} We provide a probabilistic expression for solutions of PDEs \eqref{Intro: nonlocal fully nonlinear PDE}.
-The proposed concept of flow of second-order BSDEs provides a unified and general treatment for the related studies.
+Thanks to our well-posedness and regularity results, some long-standing open problems in TIC stochastic control theory can be effectively analyzed and advanced within our analytical framework; see our Proposition \ref{SolvabilityofTIC} and its discussion following it.